On the microstructure of higher-dimensional Reissner-Nordstr\"om black holes in quantum regime: Thermodynamic Stability and phase transition: The role of (non-) perturbative corrections

 \subsection{Is $5$D RNBH colder than its Schwarzschild counterpart?}

 We answer this question by considering the temperature $T$ of a $5$D RNBH.

-From eq. (\ref{temp1}), one can determine the behavior of temperature in terms of BH mass $M$ as the BH evaporates.
-However, its is safe to treat $Q$ as a free parameter that remains fixed during all this process, which means one assumes that horizon shrinkage is linked to $M$ only.
-It is well known that BHs radiate via Hawking radiation at temperature $T$.
-From figure \ref{T1}, at first glance, it is evident that temperature $T$ of our BH $(Q\neq 0)$ is less than its neutral $(Q=0)$ counterpart (Schwarzschild BH).
+From Eq. (\ref{temp1}), one can determine the behavior of temperature in terms of BH mass $M$ as the evaporation continues.
+By fixing $Q$, we plot temperature $T$.
+It is well known that BHs radiate via Hawking radiation at $T$.
+From Fig. \ref{T1}, at first glance, it is evident that temperature $T$ of our BH $(Q\neq 0)$ is less than its neutral $(Q=0)$ counterpart (Schwarzschild BH).
 Thus a charged BH is always colder than its neutral cousin.
 This in other words reflects the fact that a charged BH emits fewer neutral massless particles than an uncharged one.
 It is noteworthy that this result is quite known for D$=4$ spacetime dimensions \cite{Good:2020qsy}, and interestingly continues to hold even in extra-dimensional case.
 Also note that $T$ decays with increasing $M$ for both charged and uncharged cases due to competition between the two terms in eq. (\ref{temp1}).
-For large BH, that is a non-extremal geometry $(M> Q)$, it is crucial to note that we did not invoke the effect of $\eta$ and $\alpha$ on $T$.
-This can be argued on the basis of simple realization from AdS/CFT correspondence that all possible perturbative and non-perturbative corrections to entropy can be expressed as functions of original entropy and temperature \cite{Mukherji:2002de, Lidsey:2002ah, Dehghani:2002jh, Das:2003fp}.
+It is crucial to note here that we did not invoke the effect of $\eta$ and $\alpha$ on $T$.
+This can be argued on the basis of simple realization that all possible perturbative and non-perturbative corrections to entropy, which are related to or inspired from AdS/CFT correspondence, can be expressed as functions of original entropy and temperature \cite{Mukherji:2002de, Lidsey:2002ah, Dehghani:2002jh, Das:2003fp}.
+In more explicit terms, what we mean here is that new modified entropy is expressible in terms of original $T$.
+For example, in Eq. (\ref{SLOG}), logarithmic corrections are expressible in terms of original $T$, and these corrections find roots in AdS/CFT correspondence, as elucidated in the above works.
+This is further reflected from the fact that the usual definition of the temperature stems from the metric function of the spacetime $(\propto df(r)/dr)$, and metric represents the geometry of spacetime.
+As mentioned previously, the modifications only apply to the thermodynamics of the spacetime, and not the geometry, hence $T$ remains same as original one.
+We want to mention here though that this is an approximation taken in our case.
+In principle, it is possible to invoke quantum corrections to the geometry as well, which is however beyond the scope of our work.